 Figure 8.
-Standard deviation of HIAD photogrammetry data including views from each individual camera
+Standard deviation of HIAD photogrammetry data including views from each individual camera pair (40 psf, 0° yaw angle, I3 inflation setting)

 It is also important to investigate how sensitive the positional standard deviation of each point is to the different test parameters.
 Figure 9a shows the standard deviation results for two runs conducted at different dynamic pressures while Fig. 9b shows the results from two runs conducted with different yaw angles.
 These graphs illustrate the overall standard deviation for a particular set of test conditions.
 The shape of each graph is not important since the points are plotted without regards to their order nor is the number of points important since it is dependent on the number and viewing angles of the camera pairs, neither of which are important to this discussion.
-Figure 9a shows that positional standard deviation increases with increasing dynamic pressure.
-This indicates that there is more HIAD motion with increased flow velocity, which makes physical sense.
+From Fig. 9a, it is evident that positional standard deviation increases with increasing dynamic pressure.
+This makes physical sense that there would be more HIAD motion with increased flow velocity.
 This was also observed qualitatively during testing.
-Figure 9b indicates that there is no substantial change in the overall positional standard deviation with varying yaw angle.
+From Fig. 9b, no substantial change in the positional standard deviation is evident with yaw angle.
 This also makes physical sense.
-While motion would likely increase on the side normal to the flow, this would likely be counteracted by reduce motion on the other side.
+While motion would likely increase on one side of the HIAD, this would likely be counteracted by reduce motion on the other.